Stage set for roll-out of world's biggest vaccination drive against COVID on Saturday | Health

 Stage set for roll-out of world's biggest vaccination drive against COVID on Saturday

-India is all set to roll out the world's biggest vaccination programme on Saturday with over 3 lakh healthcare workers to be inoculated on the first day of the much-anticipated drive, which the government said is ''probably the beginning of the end'' of COVID-19.
+India is all set to roll out the world's biggest vaccination programme on Saturday with over 3 lakh healthcare workers to be inoculated on the first day of the much-anticipated drive against coronavirus which the Centre said is ''probably the beginning of the end'' of COVID-19.
 A total of 3,006 session sites across all states and union territories will be virtually connected during the launch at 10.30 am by Prime Minister Narendra Modi and around 100 beneficiaries will be vaccinated at each session site.
-Jaipur's Sawai Man Singh (SMS) Medical College Principal Sudhir Bhandari will be the first person in Rajasthan to be given the shot, while in Madhya Pradesh, a hospital security guard and an attender will be among the first to get the jab.
+Jaipur's Sawai Man Singh (SMS) Medical College Principal Sudhir Bhandari will be the first person in Rajasthan to be given the shot, while in Madhya Pradesh, a hospital security guard and an attender will be among the first to get the jab, officials of these states said on Friday.

-Modi said the country on Saturday would enter a ''decisive phase'' in the fight against the coronavirus pandemic.
+Modi on Monday had said the country would enter a ''decisive phase'' in the fight against the coronavirus pandemic.

 ''Tomorrow, January 16, India begins the pan-India rollout of COVID-19 Vaccination drive.
 The launch will take place at 10:30 AM tomorrow morning,'' he tweeted.